What is a Term Loan, and How Can You Secure One?

 Advantages of Term Loans

 - Potential for Additional Income: Term loans can provide funding for needed fixed assets or equipment.
-These assets can generate income, which will be put towards paying off the loan.
+These assets can generate income, which the business owner can use to pay off the loan.

 - Low Monthly Down Payments: Receiving a term loan with low monthly payments will help you buy more assets without exhausting your cash flow.

 - Less Strict Credit Requirements: You don’t need excellent personal or business credit to qualify.
-A credit score of around 650 should be enough to qualify for a term loan.
+A credit score of around 650 should be enough to be eligible for a term loan.
 However, higher credit scores will attract better loan rates and terms.

-- Added Cash Flow: A term loan can help grow a business when suppliers of fixed assets aren’t willing to extend credit.
+- Added Cash Flow: A term loan can help grow a business when fixed-assets suppliers aren’t willing to extend credit.
 Due to this, your business won’t have to wait for cash reserves to fund the purchases of assets.

 - Potential for Increased Returns: When used correctly, this type of leverage can boost your company’s returns.
 By buying assets that produce economic value, the leverage factor can help you buy more.